Pabargad: How to reach

-The fort is accessible in all seasons except rainy season.
-The fort is located on Igatpuri-Bhandardara-Sangamner road.
+The fort is accessible in all seasons except the rainy season.
+The fort is located on the Igatpuri-Bhandardara-Sangamner road.
 There are two trek routes starting from village Guhire.
-A narrow path behind the hanuman temple leads to the fort.
+A narrow path behind the Hanuman temple leads to the fort.
 The trek route passes through dense jungle and shrubs of Strobilanthes callosus (Karvi).
 It takes about three hours to reach the fort.
-The trek route passes through three plateaues and the final scarp to reach the top of the fort.
+The trek route passes through three plateaus and the final scarp to reach the top of the fort.

 Places to see

-There are rock cut water cisterns and remains of dilapidated buildings on the fort.
-There is rock cut sculpture of Hanuman god on the way to the fort.
+There are rock cut steps cut from the rock to reach the top of the fort.
+There are four water cisterns cut from the rock and the remains of dilapidated buildings on the fort.

+There is a sculpture of the god Hanuman cut from the rock on the way to the fort and a temple of the god Bhairoba and an idol of Ganesha.

 There are natural caves on the hillock adjacent to the fort.
-There are rock cut steps to reach the top of fort.
-There are 4 rock cut water cisterns and temple of Bhairoba god and idol of Ganesha.